-Finally, Mr. MacGyver comes to see me.
-I haven't had a drink in a month, but then after that second week, I didn't care.
+Mr. MacGyver comes to see me.
+I haven't had a drink in a month, but then after the third week, I didn't care.
 And the food is spectacular.
 I owe him.

 We sit at the small table in my room.
 Coffee for him, sparkling water for me.
 He seems pleased, and yet, that's only a guess.
 I feel nothing from him.

-"So Dennis, I hear you're a doing quite well.
-Pleased a few of the staff as well."
+"So Dennis, I hear you’re doing quite well.
+Pleased few of the staff as well."

 Everyone talks I guess.
 "Yeah, a few.
 What did you hear?"

 "You put on weight.
-Actually you look quite good.
-The tremors and night sweats stopped.
-And it would appear you're bored.
-Angela, is madly in love with you and talks incessantly about you to the other staff.
-When you leave, that won’t be a problem."
+Actually, ya look good.
+Tremors and night sweats stopped.
+And it appears you’re bored.
+Angela, is madly in love with you and talks incessantly to the other staff.
+When you leave, won’t be problem."

 "Which one is Angela?"
 Although I know.
 My playful side.

 "Really Dennis."
 And he sort of tsk tsks at me a bit before continuing.
-"Tomorrow we go to DC and we start to train you.
-It really won't involve much, I believe you'll be able to step in and do what needs to be done.
-There will be some formal training to go over though."
+"Tomorrow we go to DC and start to train you.
+Really won't be much, I believe you’re able to step in and do what needs to be done.
+Some formal training to go over though."

 "And what is it that I'm supposed to do.
 You've never told me.
 No one has told me, well, anything."

-"It's simple Dennis.
+"It’s simple Dennis.
 Your new existence is protect someone.
-A task you are specifically suited to do.
-Only a few have the gift such as you.
+A task y’all be specifically suited to do.
+Only a few got the gift such as you.
 I, ...
-I've, never felt," And here he stops, unable to continue.
+I ain’t ever felt," And here he stops, unable to continue.
 He turns away from me.
 For the first time, I think I feel something from him.
 Jealousy.
 He continues.
 "I ain’t ever felt the gift this strong in someone before.
-When we met, I told you we, the few people like you and I, protect important people.
+When we met, I told you we, people like you and I, protect important people.
 You agreed.
-I suppose you were a bit drunk that morning and don't remember.
-So, the question is, are you okay with this?"
+I suppose you were a bit drunk that morning and don’t remember.
+So, the question is, you okay with this?"

 "Important people Dennis."